Paducah Gaseous Diffusion Plant

 The Paducah Gaseous Diffusion Plant (PGDP) is a facility located in McCracken County, Kentucky, near Paducah, Kentucky that produced enriched uranium from 1952 to 2013.
-It is owned by the U.S. Department of Energy (DOE).
-The PGDP was the only operating uranium enrichment facility in the United States in the period 2001 to 2010.
+It is owned by the United States Department of Energy (DOE).
+The PGDP was the only operating uranium enrichment facility in the United States from 2001 to 2010.
 The Paducah plant produced low-enriched uranium, originally as feedstock for military reactors and weapons, and later for commercial nuclear power fuel.

 The gaseous diffusion plant covers 750 acre of a 3556 acre site.
 The four process buildings cover 74 acre, and consumed a peak electrical demand of 3,040 megawatts.

-DOE leased the facility to a publicly held company, USEC, from the mid 1990s.
-USEC ceased operations in 2013 and returned the facility to the Department of Energy for decontamination and decommissioning.
+DOE leased the facility to a publicly held company, USEC, from the mid-1990s.
+USEC ceased operations in 2013 and returned the facility to the DOE for decontamination and decommissioning.

+In August 2025, General Matter, an American uranium enrichment company, signed a lease with the U.S. Department of Energy (DOE) for the former Paducah Gaseous Diffusion Plant.
+Plans for the $1.5 billion updated facility include uranium enrichment technology for the production of fuel needed for the next generation of nuclear energy.

 History

-The former Kentucky Ordnance Works site was chosen from a candidate list of eight sites in 1950.
+The former Kentucky Ordinance Works site was chosen from a candidate list of eight sites in 1950.
 The construction contractor was F.H.
 McGraw of Hartford, Connecticut and the operating company was Union Carbide.
 The plant was opened in 1952 as a government-owned, contractor-operated facility producing enriched uranium to fuel military reactors and for use in nuclear weapons.
 The mode of enrichment was gaseous diffusion of uranium hexafluoride to separate the lighter fissile isotope U-235 from the heavier non-fissile isotope U-238.

-The Paducah plant produced low-enriched uranium which was further refined at Portsmouth and the K-25 plant at Oak Ridge, Tennessee.
+The Paducah plant produced low-enriched uranium which was further refined at the Portsmouth Gaseous Diffusion Plant in Ohio and the K-25 plant at Oak Ridge, Tennessee.
 From the 1960s the Paducah plant was dedicated to uranium enrichment for nuclear power plants.
 In 1984, the operating contract was assumed by Martin Marietta Energy Systems.
-Lockheed Martin operated the plant until USEC leased the facility in the mid 1990s.
+Lockheed Martin operated the plant until USEC leased the facility in the mid-1990s.

 The Paducah plant had a capacity of 11.3 million separative work units per year (SWU/year) in 1984.
 1812 stages were located in five buildings: C-310 with 60 stages, C-331 with 400 stages, C-333 with 480 stages, C-335 with 400 stages and C-337 with 472 stages.

-Before cessation of uranium enrichment on May 31, 2013, the Paducah facility consumed about 3,000 megawatts of electricity.
+Before cessation of uranium enrichment on 31 May 2013, the Paducah facility consumed about 3,000 megawatts of electricity.
 Power for the Paducah gaseous diffusion plant came from the Tennessee Valley Authority (TVA).